stastnypremysl/lsql-csv/README.md

 #### Simple join

 Let's say, I am interested in the default group names of users.
-We need to join to tables: `/etc/passwd` and `/etc/group`.
+We need to join tables `/etc/passwd` and `/etc/group`.
 Let's do it.

     lsql-csv -d: '/etc/{passwd,group}, &1.1 &2.1, if &1.4 == &2.3'

 What does `/etc/{passwd,group}` mean?
 Basically, there are three types of expressions.
-Select, from and arithmetic expression.
+Select, from, and arithmetic expression.
 In all select and from expressions, you can use expansion and wildcards just like in bash.

 Finally, the output can be something like this: